-Barney Weiss, Administration Division Manager - Barney began his career with the City of Palm Bay in 1996.
+Barney Weiss, Interim Public Works Director - Barney began his career with the City of Palm Bay in 1996.
 During his 18 years of service with the City, Barney first started in Fleet Services as a Heavy Equipment Mechanic, beginning 18 years of service with the City.
 In 1997, Barney was promoted to the Materials Management Supervisor at the Police Department and shortly after was promoted to the Logistics Division Manager, where he served for over 16 years.
 In July 2013, Barney was promoted to a Public Works Division Manager.

 Barney is a 13 year veteran of the United States Air Force, where he served in the Civil Engineering career field as an Electrical Power Production Technician.
 Barney is also a graduate of the Florida Department of Law Enforcement (FDLE) Senior Leadership Program (SLP Class 8), and the Florida State University Certified Public Manager course.

 Gregory Stone, Assistant Director (Operations) - Greg joined Public Works in December 2016 after serving 27 years in the United States Air Force and retiring as a Chief Master Sergeant (E-9).
 Much of his career was spent in Special Operations and small tactical units.
 He served six tours in Afghanistan and Iraq and earned a Bronze Star Medal in Iraq.

 An experienced project manager, Greg managed the RADAR architecture for the Eastern Range, assisted with leadership curriculum development for Columbia and Jordan’s armed forces, and led the humanitarian relief team in the wake of Cyclone Nargis in Burma.